ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-simple/06-insertion-sort.md

 the inner `for` loop yields both a comparison and a swap, except the last (i.e., the comparison that fails the inner `for` loop's test), which has no swap.
 Thus, the number of swaps for the entire sort operation is $n-1$ less than the number of comparisons.
-This is 0 in the best case, and $O(n^2)$ in the average and worst cases.
+This is 0 in the best case, and quadratc in the worst case.

-Later we will see algorithms whose growth rate is much better than
+Later we will see algorithms whose worst case growth rate is much better than quadratic.
-$O(n^2)$.
 Thus for larger arrays, Insertion sort will not be so good a performer as other algorithms.
 So Insertion sort is not the best sorting algorithm to use in most situations.
 But there are special situations where it is ideal.
 We already know that Insertion sort works